Testing Registered

 In 2005, the legislature appropriated funding for creation of the category of registered interpreters.
 The AOC and Court Interpreter Commission have established a program for testing and registration of interpreters in languages for which certification is not available.

 The AOC joined forces with Minnesota, New Jersey, and Oregon to create the Consortium for State Court Interpreter Certification (The Consortium).
-The Consortium operates under the direction of, and is staffed by, the National Center for State Courts (NCSC), located in Virginia.
+Later the Consortium was reorganized into the Council of Language Access Coordinators (CLAC).
+CLAC operates under the direction and is staffed by the National Center for State Courts (NCSC), located in Virginia.

-The Consortium addresses resource shortages that impede efforts by state courts to define and implement standards for interpreting proficiency.
+CLAC addresses resource shortages that impede efforts by state courts to define and implement standards for interpreting proficiency.
 The Consortium was created in July 1995 as a way to provide for and regulate exchange of existing court interpreter proficiency tests and to develop new tests.
 It is a mechanism through which funds from several sources can be combined to achieve economies of scale across jurisdictional and organizational boundaries that would otherwise be impossible.
-To date, there are 40 Consortium member states.
+To date, there are over 40 member states of CLAC.

-- regulate court interpretation test development and reliability of test construction,
+• regulate court interpretation, test development and reliability for test construction,

-The Washington State Court Interpreter Program exclusively uses Consortium approved written examinations.
+The Washington State Court Interpreter Program exclusively uses CLAC approved written examinations.

 Testing

 (1) Written Examination.
 The written exam is a general English proficiency exam that contains 135 questions in multiple-choice format and includes questions related to legal terminology, English aptitude, and court interpreter ethics.
-The exam is scored via SCANTRON.
 A test candidate must pass with a score of 80% or better to be eligible to take the oral examination.

 For the purpose of testing English, the Administrative Office of the Courts (AOC) shall administer the Versant English Test of Pearson Education.
 A rating score of 49 is required to pass the test.
 For the purpose of testing the non-English language, the AOC shall make every effort to administer the Oral Proficiency Interview (OPI) developed by Language Testing International.
 A rating score of Superior is required in order to pass the test.
 In the event that an OPI exam is not reasonably available for a given language, the AOC may administer the Spoken Language Evaluation from ALTA Language Services, Inc. A rating score of 12 is required in order to pass the test.